 – could result in a denial, or withdrawal, of your license application.
 If you have a Class A crime in your criminal history, you are ineligible for a Florida Mortgage Loan Originator License.
 If you want to learn more about obtaining an LO license in FL, our License Specialists will be happy to help you along the way!

 There is no bond requirement for a Florida mortgage license, however, you will need audited financials to become a lender in the Sunshine State.
 Though you may not need to provide your personal financials, you will need a to have met the $63 K net worth requirement to become a lender or servicer.

 Avoid being in the Mortgage Everglades of Florida Licensing!
 If you have any questions regarding your application, or thinking about expanding into FL, call MLG!
 They’re the licensing firm who makes mortgage licensing easy!
 They’re The Mortgage Licensing Group!

 We love getting to know you!
 Let us know your thoughts on Florida!
 Share your experiences with us, and other mortgage companies by leaving a comment below!

-Don’t forget to Follow us on LinkedIn!
+Don’t forget to Follow us!